 Before she finished her placement at St Pancras, she was offered a casual contract as their Human Resources Administrator.
 She was ecstatic and able to start working with longer term learnings and projects in mind.
 She assisted with compliance training and reporting, payroll and recruitment processes via a range of different systems.
 Ruksana began to own a number of projects, including associate recognition & wellbeing programmes, PT ambassador, associate appreciation week and organising food bank drops.
 Ruksana definitely grew in confidence massively every day.

 Only two months after Ruksana had started at St Pancras, she had the opportunity to work directly with the General Manager, performing PA duties.
 Four months later Ruksana applied for, and was offered, a permanent Rooms Division Coordinator Role.
 This involved supporting the department heads in Housekeeping, Concierge, Guest Experience, Chambers, Spa and Front Office with their admin, finance and month end matters.
 This role is three days a week which allowed her to still work within the HR Department for the other 2 days.
-Ruksana started this role in September 2017 and in January 2018, she had another role change to a Human Resources Coordinator, position she currently holds.
+Six months later Ruksana was successful in obtaining another role as a Human Resources Coordinator a position she currently holds (at the time of writing).